Current Job Vacancies

 About the role:

-We seek a part-time (21 hours per week) Learning Coordinator to promote and deliver Lead’s Dundee Learning Project.
+We seek a part-time (21 hours per week) Learning Coordinator to promote and deliver Lead’s Aberdeenshire Multiply Numeracy Skills Project.
 This is a learning service for disabled people and carers who experience barriers to learning, work, and further education.

 The successful applicant will be committed to: